-- 1. The language of instruction of the programme is English, on account of internationalisation and opening the programme to foreign students. - 2.
-It is possible that a unit of study may be offered in a language other than the programme's language of instruction.
-If a different language is used, this will be mentioned in the course syllabus of the unit of study in question (also see the Foreign Languages Code of Conduct, Student Charter part 1).
+- 1. The language of instruction of the program is English, due to the learning objectives of the curriculum, the international composition of the student body and the team of staff members, as well as the projected employment of LAW graduates in the international work field. - It is possible that a unit of study may be offered in a language other than the program's language of instruction.
+If a different language is used, this will be mentioned in the module description of the unit of study in question (also see the Foreign Languages Code of Conduct, Student Charter part 1).

-Article 2.5 Admission to the programme
+Article 2.5 Admission to the program

-- 1. Admission to the programme is subject to the rules described in the Regulations for Enrolment and De-registration for government funded programmes, Student Charter part 1. - 2.
+- 1. Admission to the program is subject to the rules described in the Regulations for Enrolment and Deregistration for government funded programs, Student Charter part 1. - 2.
 Information on admission requirements and admission conditions can be found on the external website.